Bernie McInerney

 Bernie McInerney (born December 4, 1936) is an American character actor.

 Personal life

 McInerney grew up in Delaware where his father was an auditor with the DuPont Company.
 McInerney came to acting at a young age, announcing the World Series defeat of the 1946 Boston Red Sox from his bicycle seat as he rode through his neighborhood.
 He thought he would become a sports announcer before he was "sucked into theatre, and then there was no turning back."
 He attended the University of Delaware and was an active member of E-52 Student Theatre.
 He graduated in 1959.
 He currently lives in Rutherford, New Jersey, with his second wife, Leilani (an opera singer), their son Danny, and their dog Buddy.
 Another son, Bernard, lives with his family in Virginia.
-His daughter, Kathleen, is an voice actress living with her daughter in New York City.
+His daughter, Kathleen, is a voice actress living with her daughter in New York City.